Conditional measure on the Brownian path and other random sets: Introduction

-As an application of our results, we obtain a formula for the second moment of the occupation measure.
-Theorem \ref{thm:sec mom intro} is a special case of Theorem \ref{thm:second moment}.
-We deduce the result from Theorem \ref{thm:intro ocup} and the double integration formula (\ref{eq:doub int brown}).
-We note however, that Theorem \ref{thm:sec mom intro} could be deduced, via a direct calculation, from the transition probability kernels $p^{*}(t,x,y)$.
-For the definition of $p^{*}(t,x,y)$ see \cite[Theorem 3.30]{Peres-Morters-Broanian motion}. \begin{thm} Let $B_{0}(t)$ be a Brownian motion in $\mathbb{R}^{d}$ for $d\geq3$ and let $\tau$ be the occupation measure of $B_{0}$.
-For every Borel set $A\subseteq\mathbb{R}^{d}$
+We note however, that (\ref{eq:sec mom intro}) could be deduced, via a direct calculation, from the transition probability kernels $p^{*}(t,x,y)$.
+For the definition of $p^{*}(t,x,y)$ see \cite[Theorem 3.30]{Peres-Morters-Broanian motion}.
+Alternatively, (\ref{eq:sec mom intro}) can also be deduced from Kac's moment formula (see \cite{Kac's moment}).

-where $c(d)$ is as in (\ref{eq:cd def}). \end{thm} For a wide class of random closed sets we have that the hitting probability of a compact set $K$ is comparable to the $\varphi$-capacity of $K$ for a sufficient kernel $\varphi$.
+For a wide class of random closed sets we have that the hitting probability of a compact set $K$ is comparable to the $\varphi$-capacity of $K$ for a sufficient kernel $\varphi$.
 See Proposition \ref{lem:tree capacity} in case of the `percolation limit set' or Proposition \ref{thm:intersection capacity equivalence} in case of the Brownian path.
 In Section \ref{sec:Probability-of-non-extinction} we discuss the probability of the nonextinction of the conditional measure and we establish analogous results to the hitting probabilities, namely the probability of the nonextinction of $\mathcal{C}(\nu)$ is comparable to the capacity of the measure $\nu$.
-For the definition of $C_{\varphi}(\nu)$ and $\overline{C_{\varphi}}(\nu)$ see Definition \ref{def:lower cap} and Definition \ref{def:upper cap}. \begin{thm} Assume that the conditions of Theorem \ref{cor:Double integral when W exists-summed} hold and $P(D\cap B\neq\emptyset)\leq b\cdot C_{\varphi}(D)$ for every compact set $D\subseteq X_{0}$.
+For the definition of capacities of measures $C_{\varphi}(\nu)$ and $\overline{C_{\varphi}}(\nu)$ see Definition \ref{def:lower cap} and Definition \ref{def:upper cap}. \begin{thm} Assume that the conditions of Theorem \ref{cor:Double integral when W exists-summed} hold and $P(D\cap B\neq\emptyset)\leq b\cdot C_{\varphi}(D)$ for every compact set $D\subseteq X_{0}$.
 Let $\nu$ be a finite Borel measure such that $\nu(X\setminus X_{0})=0$.
 Then